-This article mainly explains the 7 types of dynamic seal forms commonly used in mechanical design.
-They are packing seal, mechanical seal, dry gas seal, labyrinth seal, oil seal, power seal and spiral seal.
+This article provides an overview of the 7 commonly used dynamic seal forms in mechanical design, including packing seal, mechanical seal, dry gas seal, labyrinth seal, oil seal, power seal, and spiral seal.

-The problem of sealing of moving equipment is always present along with the operation of the equipment.
-Today, we have deliberately sorted out various types of seal forms commonly used on mobile equipment, as well as the scope of use and characteristics, so that everyone can have a deeper understanding of the sealing problem.
+The issue of sealing in moving equipment is a constant problem during the equipment’s operation.
+Today, we have specifically organized the various types of sealing forms commonly used in mobile equipment, including their range of use and characteristics, to deepen everyone’s understanding of sealing issues.

 1. Packing Seal